|International Environmental Law||2||Monday, May 23 - June 8||

-Students may select any two out of these three cources.
+Students select any two out of these three cources, for a total of 4 credits.
 Course selections will be honored in the order in which program deposits are recieved.

 Final Exam Schedule: